 The winning team was made up of Barbara Chryst, Ed Gordon, Barb Jordan, Mike Zarns, Brad Cole, Adam Dirstine and Liz Presson.
 It should be noted that due to creative differences, Don Schleede, defected from the team in order to pursue his own project.

 The winning project was a system set up to detect anyone stealing food from the buffet table outside of the conference room.
 An infrared sensor was placed outside of the room in order to detect anyone lingering around the food table.
-Not only do the food thieves trigger a flashing red alarm in the conference room, but a picture of the perpetrator is taken and posted to the Twitter account @FoodThieves.
+Not only do the food thieves trigger a flashing red alarm in the conference room, but a picture of the perpetrator is taken and posted to a Twitter account.

 Other projects included a sensor in a coaster that measured the level of beer and temperature in a glass.
 The information was then tied to a web application that would tell the user the temperature as well as the amount of beer.
 An automatic “Mmmm beer” sounded when the temperature of a full beer was just right.